edycakra/marketing_campaign/readme.md

 ## The notebooks

-consists of 2 notebooks:
+consists of 3 notebooks:

 - first notebook: data preparation where the handling of missing values, duplicates, and outliers happen
 - second notebook: exploratory data analysis
+- third notebook: RFM analysis

 ---

-The project involves analyzing the marketing campaigns based on each campaign and the demographics of the customers.
+The project involves analyzing the marketing campaigns based on each campaign, the demographics of the customers, and the RFM as well.
 The analysis may include visualizations, statistical measures, and insights derived from the dataset.